 - Subverting this trope for the sake of Fanservice is pretty much the whole point of Empowered.
 The titular heroine's costume seems to be about as durable as wet tissue, and her main weakness is the loss of powers as she accrues Clothing Damage.
 Played with in that the actual durability of her suit is linked directly to her psyche.
 The less willpower she has, the weaker her costume and powers become, which makes for an unfortunate catch-22 when her self esteem is already so low.

-- In the Fantastic Four movie, a lot of attention is paid to how:
+- In Fantastic Four (2005), a lot of attention is paid to how:

 - A. Johnny keeps burning up his clothes (and anything else he comes in contact with);